 The combo of the crispy, dill-infused salmon patties with the Lemony Avocado Sauce just works.
 The sauce at the end lends some creaminess and extra flavor on top.
 I eat these little burgers warm or cold, to be honest.
 With the sauce, they are delicious either way!

-What Makes Salmon Patties so Healthy?
+What Makes Salmon Patties So Healthy?

 The big gun ingredient is the Omega 3-rich wild salmon which the American diet is sorely lacking in.
 These burgers and the avocado sauce provide healthy fats, are high in protein, and are gluten-free and dairy-free.
 In other words, they fight inflammation in our bodies and fill you up at the same time.
 The dietician in your life will give you a standing O if you make these, I bet.

-1) Salmon patties are gluten-free and dairy-free.
+1) This recipe is gluten-free and dairy-free.